SHE’S A WRITER, PRODUCER, AND COMMUNICATIONS PROFESSIONAL WHO LOVES HER FAMILY, REVELS IN STORY, AND CHASES TRUTH WITH WILD ABANDON.

 In 2005, Seitz founded Glass Road Public Relations, a firm committed to promoting story-driven works with Christian themes.
 It was a pioneer in its field, securing coverage for novelists on The Today Show, USA Today, Southern Living, The 700 Club, National Public Radio, Good Housekeeping, BookPage, Moody Radio, and numerous newspapers and radio shows.
 At the request of its clients, Glass Road expanded in 2010 to offer publishing and agenting services to writers, changing its name to Glass Road Media & Management.
 The first book published under the GR imprint, Nancy Zieman’s Seams Unlikely, won Book of the Year from Book Fun Magazine.

 In its nine years, Glass Road worked with Tyndale, Zondervan, Waterbrook-Multnomah, David C Cook, Charisma, Barbour Books, Baker Books, Howard/Simon & Schuster, Hachette Books, Moody Publishing, Guideposts Books, AMG Publishers, B&H Publishing, NavPress, Worthy Booksand others.
 Its writer clients populated bestseller lists from the New York Times to USA Today.
 In January 2014, Seitz donated Glass Road to the nonprofit SON.

-Rebeca lives in Naples, Florida, with her long-suffering husband, their two incredibly fabulous children, a rescued chocolate chihuahua (who may be a Russkiey toy – she’s not talking), a rescued tabby (who’s keeping a close eye on the Mexican/Russian dog), two cockatiels (who got here by accident after starring in one of Rebeca’s productions), and a partridge in a pear tree (kidding…for now).
+Rebeca lives in Naples, Florida, with her long-suffering husband, their two incredibly fabulous children, her effervescent niece, a rescued chocolate chihuahua (who may be a Russkiey toy – she’s not talking), a rescued tabby (who’s keeping a close eye on the Mexican/Russian dog), and a partridge in a pear tree (kidding…for now).